SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 Positive
 : Great Success!!

 ### Shared Subscriptions

-One very useful feature of Solace for this type backend service is **Shared Subscriptions**.
+One very useful feature of Solace for this type back-end service is **Shared Subscriptions**.
 It allows multiple applications to all subscribe to the same subscription _group_, and the Solace broker will round-robin deliver the incoming request/message to only one of the consumers within the group.

 ## Conclusion, Discussion, Best Practices, Links